ncorbuk/SubZone/README.md

 ## Acknowledgments

 * I took inspiration from [UnaPibaGeek](https://github.com/UnaPibaGeek) and her *ctfr* code.(check her out, great stuff)
-* I took inspiration from [DigiNinja - DigiNinja](https://zonetransfer.me) for setting up *zonetransfer.me* wich is purposely *vulnerable* and not setup correctly to show how a *dns server* can *betray* you and *leak* information if you dont know what your doing.
+* I took inspiration from [DigiNinja - DigiNinja](https://zonetransfer.me) for setting up *zonetransfer.me* which is purposely *vulnerable* and not setup correctly to show how a *dns server* can *betray* you and *leak* information if you don't know what your doing.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details